-President Lincoln spent a lot of time studying the map above, which was created by the United States Coast Survey.
+President Lincoln spent a lot of time studying the map above, created by the United States Coast Survey.
 The darker the shading, the higher the percentage of enslaved laborers.

 Take a look at Lincoln Mullen’s interactive map of the spread of slavery.
 This dynamic map allows us to have a better sense of how slavery grew and spread after 1790 (the link above will take you to the website).

 There are other variables that can be mapped, such as the number of free African-Americans.
-County level data can also be shown by zooming in on the map.
+The graphic can show county level data by zooming in on the map.

 From the site:

 Burdumy created a three-part visualization of the historical geography of the Atlantic slave trade.
 The first map shows the origin of slaving voyages, the second shows where slave ships embarked from West, West-Central, and Southeast Africa, and the third shows where the slavers disembarked their human cargoes in the Americas.

 I tell everyone that emancipation was a process that unfolded over time, unevenly, not an event that occurred on January 1, 1863.
 The data at this site shows us that process.

 From the site:

 Visualizing Emancipation organizes documentary evidence about when, where, and how slavery fell apart during the American Civil War… it shows how emancipation occurred unevenly across the South, beginning before the first major battles and ending after the end of the Confederacy.

 You can also change the view from ‘map’ to ‘list’ and see the individual specific events that form the map.
-You can view by source type (official record, newspaper account, etc.).
-It’s worth it to spread some time navigating this site.
+You can view by source type (official record, newspaper account, etc.) It’s worth it to spread some time navigating this site.